 In March 2019, we expect an invasion—an invasion of a beautiful sort.
 The National Council on Education for the Ceramic Arts (NCECA) will hold its annual conference, Claytopia, in Minneapolis from March 27 through 30.
 Several thousand ceramic artists will descend on us during that time, and at WAM we will be ready.
 Ceramic artist Randy Johnston came to WAM with an idea for a way to welcome NCECA conference attendees: a new ceramics exhibit in our Leo and Doris…

-Curated by ceramic artist Randy Johnston The Persistence of Mingei: Influence through Four Generations of Ceramic Artists highlights the enduring ceramic tradition in Minnesota and of the strength of WAM’s collection, with additional pieces lent by collectors and artists.
-It also pays homage to University of Minnesota Regents Professor Warren MacKenzie and to his predecessors, students, and colleagues.
-A fully illustrated catalog will accompany the exhibit.
-This exhibition is in conjunction with the National Council on Education for the Ceramic Arts (NCECA) annual conference, Claytopia, in Minneapolis from March 27 through 30.
+Curated by ceramic artist Randy Johnston, The Persistence of Mingei: Influence through Four Generations of Ceramic Artists highlights the enduring Mingei ceramic tradition in Minnesota, drawing on the strength of WAM’s collection, with additional important pieces lent by collectors and artists.
+It also pays homage to University of Minnesota Regents Professor and artist Warren MacKenzie, who brought Mingei to the Upper Midwest, and honors his predecessors, students, and colleagues.
+A fully illustrated catalog accompanies the exhibit.

 The word mingei, meaning art of the people, was coined by a Japanese philosopher in the early 1920s.
 His ideas started a movement in Japan that challenged society’s narrow definition of art by focusing on everyday objects created by average people.
 It can be seen as a response to Japan’s rapid industrialization as it elevated objects made by the hands of individual craftspeople, rather than produced in a factory.